Cairngorms National Park in Scotland has a lot to offer to visitors: Land of mountains, forests, rivers, castles and wildlife.

 Of course, the ski area in summer is not the most beautiful place.
 The equipment does not really enhance the scenery.
 But as we were now on the upland plateau, the views started to be really beautiful with all those patches of colors typical of the park.

-Driving on the upland plateau
+Cairngorms Drive - on the upland plateau

 Then the road stays on the upland plateau of the Cairngorms National Park.
-The views are stunning and the road goes up and down.
+The views are stunning, and the road goes up and down.

 After that the Old Military Road winds though lower lands and forest.

 Inside that forest, the Balmoral Castle is indicated.